 The 2018 Olympic Winter Games

 NBCUniversal is broadcasting the games across its channels.
 Most events will air on NBC and NBCSN, but some stuff (mostly hockey games, curling and recaps) are slated for CNBC, USA and the Olympic Channel.
-You can find a full schedule of events here.

 The network is streaming everything live or on-demand via NBCOlympics.com and the NBC Sportsapp.
 (Note: Pyeongchang is 14 hours ahead of Eastern Standard Time and 17 hours ahead of Pacific Standard Time.)
 You need to verify your cable subscription to watch events via the app or website.
 So, if you don't have one, you'll need an alternative.
 Fortunately, there are bunch.